atavory/ibex/doc/source/index.rst

-.. frame_learn documentation master file, created by sphinx-quickstart on Fri Jul 14 10:23:47 2017.
+.. ibex documentation master file, created by sphinx-quickstart on Fri Jul 14 10:23:47 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-frame_learn
+ibex
 =======================================

 Contents: